annMusenya/ColumbiaX/README.md

 Lecture 7: We shift to the supervised learning problem of classification.
 We cover simple nearest neighbor approaches and discuss what an optimal classifier looks like.
 This motivates the generic Bayes classification approach, an approximation to the optimal classifier.

 Lecture 8: We move to general linear classifiers.
 We discuss in detail the geometric understanding of the problem, which is crucial to appreciating what a linear classifier tries to do.
 We discuss the first linear classifier called the Perceptron.
 While this method has been improved upon, the Perceptron will provide us with our first occasion to discuss iterative algorithms for model learning.

+### Week 5
+Lecture 9: We discuss logistic regression, a discriminative linear classification model.
+We compare with the generative Bayes classification model via the log odds function.
+The likelihood distribution formed by the logistic regression model suggests matching it with a prior; through this example we discuss the general Laplace approximation technique for approximating a posterior distribution.

+Lecture 10: We make a “trick” we have been using more concrete by discussing feature expansions and their use in kernel methods.
+After discussing kernels, we look at a specific instance of a powerful nonparametric model that makes use of them for regression (and classification): the Gaussian process.